jonnymaserati/welleng/README.md

 ![image](https://media-exp1.licdn.com/dms/image/C5612AQEBKagFH_qlqQ/article-inline_image-shrink_1500_2232/0?e=1609977600&v=beta&t=S3C3C_frvUCgKm46Gtat2-Lor7ELGRALcyXbkwZyldM)
 Equinor's Volve Wells

-The ISCWSA standard set of well paths for evaluating clearance scenarios and Equinor's [volve] wells rendered in [blender].
+The ISCWSA standard set of well paths for evaluating clearance scenarios and Equinor's [volve] wells have been rendered in [blender] above.
 See the [examples] for the code used to generate the [volve] scene, extracting the data from the [volve] EDM.xml file.

 License
 ----